 A. Yes, a certification as a product manager is recognized internationally, making it valuable for those looking to work worldwide.

-Also Read: What is product manager: roles and responsibilities
+Also read: What is a product manager?
+What are the roles and responsibilities?

 Becoming a certified product manager can help you (especially if you have no or less experience) advance your career and earn a higher salary.
 It can also give you a competitive edge in the job market.
-If you are serious about pursuing a career in product management but do not have real-world experience as a product manager yet, I encourage you to consider certification.
+If you are serious about pursuing a career in product management but have yet to gain real-world experience as a product manager, consider certification.